 For example, the distance, heart rate, length of intervals as well as warnings from heart rate zones.
 This gives the training a whole new dimension of quality which also makes it more fun.
 It’s easy to get fast access to a lot of data that can help you be a better runner whether you want to improve your times, lose a few pounds or just want to get in better shape.
 The latest news within running watches is the built-in music player and Spotify, so you don’t have to bring your mobile phone with you on the run.

 Find the Right Marathon Training Watch for You

-There are so many running watches on the market today, so it can be difficult to find the right Marathon Watch for you unless off course you know what to look for which often means functionality and data collection.
-If you are a competitive runner or super jogger it’s important to have your personal heart rate zones in the watch, since the amount of training easy can lead to over training unless you have heart rate zones with warning signals.
+There are so many running watches on the market today, so it can be difficult to find the right Marathon training Watch for you unless you know what to look for, which often means functionality and data collection.
+If you are a competitive runner or super jogger it’s important to have your personal heart rate zones in the watch, since the amount of training easy can lead to overtraining unless you have heart rate zones with warning signals.

 I prefer running watches with heart rate monitoring and GPS tracking.
-After the run you can upload training data to e.g. Strava or Garmin connect and review a lot of info about the run like the route, who is drawn with a line, the height differences, calorie consumption etc. I have a running watch with heart rate measurement on the wrist, which I am quite happy with.
+After the run, you can upload training data to e.g. Strava or Garmin connect and review a lot of info about the run like the route, who is drawn with a line, the height differences, calorie consumption, etc. I have a running watch with a heart rate measurement on the wrist, which I am quite happy with.